mononen/whisparr/README.md

 # Show your support

 You can show your support by giving us a star on Docker Hub or/and GitHub, it's also possible to make a [donation](https://hotio.dev/donate).

+THIS REPO WORKS WITH GIT
+JUST UPDATE THE 'VERSION' ARG IN THE DOCKERFILE AND PUSH